Kusanalee/welkin-claimer/README.md

 Before using this script, please ensure that Genshin Impact is installed on your Mac using PlayCover.
 The script will of course not do anything if the game isn't installed.
 [PlayCover](https://github.com/PlayCover/PlayCover/)

+## Bypassing Security Warnings

+If you encounter a warning that says the app "cannot be checked for malicious software" when you try to open it for the first time, don't worry.
+This is a common macOS security feature for apps that aren't signed.
+To bypass this, follow these steps:

+1. Try to open the app normally first and close the warning dialog that appears.
+2. Find the app in your Applications folder or wherever you saved it.
+3. Right-click (or control-click) on the app and select "Open" from the context menu.
+4. When the warning dialog appears again, you'll see an option to open the app anyway.
+Click "Open".

 ## Disclaimer

 This script is provided as is, and you bear the risks of using it.
 The author is not responsible for any consequences of its use.
 Please use responsibly and ensure you understand what the script does before running it.